cosmos72/hyperluminal-mem/README.md

 Summary
 -------
-Hyperluminal-DB is a high-performance, memory-mapped database for Common Lisp.
+Hyperluminal-DB is a high-performance, memory-mapped object database for Common Lisp.

 It is designed and optimized for the following scenarios:
 - adding persistence and transactions to Lisp objects through an easy-to-use